freevariable/Fulgance/Backlog.md

 **Signalling**
 - Implement TVM (electronic signals)

+**Train services**
 - Implement wait at 4C for peer to pass
+- Use entry and exit portals.
+Spawn/destroy according to time of the day.

 **Pax**
 - Implement dynamic variations

 **POIs/ZOIs**
-- Implement boundaries, tunnels, water and coal points, substations (1500V and 300V)
+- Implement boundaries, tunnels, water and coal points, substations
 - Implement entry and exit portals